FrankMejzlik/syengine/docs/src/scripting_your_game.md

 @section scripting_your_game_writing_custom_scripts Writing custom scripts

 Every script has to inherit from @ref SYE::Script class.
-This class contains two important methods you can override:
+This class contains important methods you can override:

 @ref SYE::Script::OnInitializeScene()
     This method is called at most once when Scene is being initialized.
 Use this to do thing you want to do before main game loop starts.